 Manager selection.
 Historical performance of CLO managers encompasses a wide spectrum of returns, underscoring the importance of choosing seasoned managers with solid long-term track records.

 Spread duration.
-While interest rate duration is low due to the floating-rate nature of CLO tranches (indexed off three-month LIBOR), spread duration is a consideration that should be taken into account.
+While interest rate duration is low due to the floating-rate nature of CLO tranches (indexed off three-month Libor,12 Euribor, or SOFR), spread duration is a consideration that should be taken into account.
 Due to a typical reinvestment period of four to five years, spread duration is usually between 3.5 and seven years.
-The higher up the capital stack, the lower the spread duration as each CLO is redeemed sequentially, making the lower rated tranches longer in spread duration.
+The higher up the capital stack, the lower the spread duration, as each CLO is redeemed sequentially, making the lower-rated tranches longer in spread duration.

-As of 31 July 2019 (S&P LSTA Leveraged Loan Index; Bloomberg Barclays Indices; JP Morgan CLOIE) . *1-year speculative default rate **10-yr geometric mean for all CLO tranches.
+As of 30 June 2021.
+Sources: S&P/LSTA Leveraged Loan Index; Bloomberg Indices; JP Morgan CEMBI Broad Diversified; JP Morgan CLOIE. *1-year speculative default rate. **10-year geometric mean for all CLO tranches.
+Sources: Bank of America Merrill Lynch High Yield Strategy Default Rates/ Issues 5 July 2017; Moody’s: Structured Finance: CLOs - Global Impairment and Loss Rates of US and European CLOs: 1993-2017, 25 June 2018.
 Past performance is not indicative of future results.
 There can be no assurance that the target will be achieved.
-Sources: Bank of America Merrill Lynch High Yield Strategy Default Rates/Issues 5 July 2017; Moody’s: Structured Finance: CLOs – Global Impairment and Loss Rates of US and European CLOs: 1993-2017, 25 June 2018.

 The most critical decision a CLO investor can make is the selection of a manager.
-It isn’t easy: There are approximately 175 managers with post-crisis CLOs to choose from and each creates its own portfolios using its own investment style.
+It isn’t easy: There are approximately 175 managers13 with postcrisis CLOs to choose from, and each creates its own portfolios using its own investment style.
 And it’s worth repeating that historical performance among managers greatly varies.
-That said, successful managers tend to share several key traits:
+That said, successful managers tend to share several key traits.

 There’s no substitute for deep CLO management experience, which provides the combination of skills, practice, tactical and strategic savvy, adjustment-making, and chronological perspective needed to generate strong returns in such a complicated asset class.